C1.4 Create and describe patterns to illustrate relationships among whole numbers and decimal tenths and hundredths

 Suggestion

 Use this opportunity to make the connection with fractions.
 For each decimal number recited, you can also write a fraction.
 For example, 0.2 can be written as 2/10.
-Lead students to understand that decimal numbers in tenths can also be written as fractions with a denominator of 10.
-Both represent the same quantity.
+Highlight to students that decimal numbers in tenths can also be written as fractions with a denominator of 10.
+Both represent the same value.

 Similarly, if you are counting in hundredths, take the opportunity to make the connection between decimal numbers and fractions with 100 as the denominator.
 For example, it is possible to write 25 hundredths as 0.25 or 25/100.